- Decide when to use synchronous or asynchronous loading in the Optimizely snippet

 Asynchronous loading: strengths and drawbacks

-However, there is a major drawback: when an A/B testing script is loaded much later than the page, a flicker of the page can occur.
-This is where the original page loads, followed by the variation.
+However, when an A/B testing script is loaded much later than the page, a flicker of the page can occur.
+This flicker happens when the original page loads, followed by the variation.
 This is not desirable, especially when the loading of the A/B testing script is taking more time than is acceptable.

 So in the asynchronous example above, a visitor might see "Hello world" in her browser before script 2 is done loading.
 If the A/B testing script is not loaded before the webpage is shown, it will result in a "flicker."
 Flickering means that the variation will load on the page shortly after the original page displays.
 This will make the outcome of your experiment less reliable and could compromise your visitor experience.